Taapeli/isotammi-addons/source/SuperTool/README.md

 Note that none of the above experiments required saving the Python code in a file - everything is executed in memory within the tool.
 Later we will see how to save a query in a script file.

+## Script description

+The "Initialization statements" part can be used to briefly document the script by including Python comments.
+However, the space there is very limited.
+The "Description" link in the top right corner can be used to write a longer description.
+That description is also stored in the script file (see [Saving the query as a script file](#saving-the-query-as-a-script-file)).

+Clicking the link will open a new window where the description can be written or edited.
+Clicking OK will then save the description in SuperTool - but it will NOT be stored in a script file until the script is saved from the menu (File > Save).
+The asterisk at the window header will indicate that there are unsaved changes.

+## Capturing print output

+Python code can contain print statements (e.g. "<i>print('Value is', value)</i>".
+If Gramps is started in console mode then the print output will normally go to the console.
+Without the console the output is lost except that in Windows it goes to the GrampsXX.log file (e.g. Gramps51.log).
+Print output is free-form, so it cannot be displayed in the Result tab.

+However, if the "Capture output" checkbox is checked, then SuperTool will save the output and display it in the "Print output" tab.
+This can be used e.g. for debugging the script or other purposes.

+There are restrictions: each print line can be at most 1000 characters long the and the complete output must be at most 100 kB.
+This is because I noticed that, at least in some Linux systems, Gramps will get an X Window error and crash if the output is longer.

 ## Accessing Gramps objects

 The last predefined variable (person/obj) refers to the actual Gramps Person object (gramps.gen.lib.Person).
 The variables "person" and "obj" are the same object (i.e. "obj" is an alias for "person").
 By using the Person object you can access any internal field or method you like.
 It goes without saying that this might be quite dangerous if you don't know what you are doing!